Moustikitos/python-nostr/docs/event.md

                         Tuple[pynostr.cSecp256k1.PublicKey]]) -> str
 ```

 Encrypt event content according to NIP-04 and NIP-48.
-This method also set
+This method also sets
 `tags`,  `kind` and `pubkey` attributes.

 **Arguments**: